gabrielajara2982/gabrielajara2982/README.md

 - 🔭 I’m currently working on App creation
 - 🌱 I’m currently learning AWS
-- 👯 I’m looking to collaborate on ML and Deep Learing and be part of a App creation team
+- 👯 I’m looking to collaborate on ML and Deep Learing to see tendecies and catch opportunities for business strategy.
 - 🤔 I’m looking for help with some tools as python, ML, DL, SQL,
 - 💬 Ask me about my hobbies specually related to bike
 - 📫 How to reach me: Send me a messange by www.linkedin.com/in/gabriela-jara-argudo-9314a319